JuliaCon/www.juliacon.org/2017/cfp.md

 ## Proposal Advice

-* Submit proposals early as it allows us to contact you and give feedback if necessary.
+* Submit proposals early, as it allows us to contact you and give feedback if necessary.
 * When thinking about what makes a good topic, ask yourself what kind of presentation
   would make you or your friends excited.
 * Great talks are generally about your own experience.
 How do you use Julia in your work?